-Students in the Lower Sixth do not have lessons on a Friday afternoon as we allow space in the timetable for enrichment.
-They have the option to join or continue in the School's CCF (Combined Combat Force), to contribute to our HANDS programme or to take part in our Technical Theatre group (TECSOC)
+Pupils in Lower Sixth do not have lessons on a Friday afternoon as we allow space in the timetable for enrichment.
+They have the option to join or continue in the School’s CCF (Combined Cadet Force), to contribute to our Hands programme, fundraise with the Charitiy Commitee or to take part in our Technical Theatre group (TECSOC).

 CCF (Combined Combat Force)